tytyhibye/VendorsPage/README.md

 ## _Description_

-Pierre's Vendor list is an interactive application that allows the user to upload a static list of vendors each having their own individual sub-lists of orders and details.
+Pierre's Vendor Page is an interactive application that allows the user to upload a static list of vendors each having their own individual sub-lists of orders and details.
 Each order has additional details and the application dynamically stores and organizes all data while offering easy navigation throughout.

 ## _Setup/Installation Requirements_